w3c/trace-context/spec/20-http_header_format.md

 ## Versioning of `tracestate`

 Version of `tracestate` is defined by the version prefix of `traceparent` header.
-Implementation needs to attempt parsing of `tracestate` if a higher version is detected to the best of its ability.
+Implementations needs to attempt parsing of `tracestate` if a higher version is detected to the best of its ability.
 It is the implementor's decision whether to use partially-parsed `tracestate` key-value pairs or not.